 - Your phone should now be unlocked.

 Find My Mobile is an easy way to unlock your Samsung device if you created a Samsung account and registered it beforehand.
 This is what I used to bypass my Galaxy S6 lock screen passcode.

-- Go to Samsung Find My Mobile.
+- Firstly, go to Samsung Find My Mobile.

 - Sign in using your Samsung login details.